dirkroorda/laf-fabric/docs/texts/background.rst

 The individual features together take up the bulk of the space.
 In our example, they take 145 MB on disk, and the rest takes only 55 MB.
-Most tasks require only a limited set of individual features.
+Most notebooks require only a limited set of individual features.
 So when we run tasks and switch between them, we want to swap feature data in and out.
 The design of LAF-fabric is such that feature data is neatly chunked per individual feature.